 To find your policy configuration information, open the Policies tab in console.aserto.com, and open the

-peoplefinder-rbac policy you created.
+peoplefinder-rbac instance you created.

 On the left sidebar, click on "Policy Settings":